 top of page

-Sightseeing in Quebec City
+Sightseeing in Quebec City, Canada

 Quebec City was a city that I always felt drawn too.
 Coming from a family who immigrated from Europe, and having visited Europe many times growing up, Quebec City seemed to have the magic that Europe only has.
 This summer I had the chance to go and it definitely had it all – history, romance and adventure.